cloudmesh-community/book/chapters/msg/graphql.md

     }
 }
 ```
-The response will be as follows, indicating that an employee has been added.
+The response will be as follow, indicating that an employee has been added.

 ```json
 {